Don’t Panic Over the CV19 Testing Spike

 Common sense is not so common in the mainstream media.

-On our comprehensive resource page regarding Wuhan Flu COVID-19, we note, “Regarding the dramatic daily revisions for coronavirus infections and deaths … the dramatic increase in cases is not just a reflection of virology, how contagious the virus is, but is also related to increased testing — the more testing, the more cases discovered.”
+On our comprehensive resource page regarding COVID-19 disease, we note, “Regarding the dramatic daily revisions for coronavirus infections and deaths … the dramatic increase in cases is not just a reflection of virology, how contagious the virus is, but is also related to increased testing — the more testing, the more cases discovered.”

 Common sense, right?
 But common sense is not so common in the pool of mainstream-media reporters.